SandeshRangreji/Iterative-Query-Refinement/FUTURE_WORK.md

 **Implementation:** Use sklearn's TfidfVectorizer with fit on full corpus, then compute IDF for topic words

+**Status:** ✅ IMPLEMENTED - Added as per-method metric with corpus-level IDF caching

 ---

 #### 2. Relevant Document Concentration